Peperomia Incana: Growing The Felted Pepperface

 Grooming and Maintenance

-Peperomia Incana is not a high maintenance plant and does not require too much effort.
+Peperomia Incana is not a high-maintenance plant and does not require too much effort.

-You can pinch back the tips of new growth to stimulate branching and bushiness of the plant.
+You can pinch back the tips of new growth to stimulate the branching and bushiness of the plant.

 Related: How To Care For The Teardrop Peperomia Pixie